nguyenhhien/node-cms/README.md

 # NodeCMS
  A hobby project was self-written quite sometimes ago.
 Code base is quite large though.

  It shows:

    -How to integrate and structure ExpressJS, SocketIO with Sequelize, Mongoose and other component.

-   -How to structure the AngularJS as frondend.
+   -How to structure the AngularJS as frontend.

  It can be use as starting point to build your own NodeJS server.